-Being an human resources/finance administrator is a fun and varied job.
+Being a human resources/finance administrator is a fun and varied job.

-In an emergency, you may be required to arrange to triple the workforce in a project in a matter of weeks, while in a regular project you may work on building training programmes for the national staff.
+In an emergency, you may be required to arrange the tripling of the workforce in a project in a matter of weeks, while in a regular project you may work on building training programmes for local Médecins Sans Frontières/Doctors Without Borders (MSF) staff.

 You’ll take care of much of the day-to-day running of the project, from payroll to managing the international staff compound.
 Ultimately, you will be responsible for ensuring that the project has the right people to ensure its success.

 As an HR/finance administrator you act as a support to the entire international team, managing their accommodation and food, supporting the project coordinator and liaising with the capital office to ensure that the project is run in line with local laws and customs.

 In smaller projects, you may also manage the supplies for the project.

 As an HR/finance administrator you work very closely with local staff - arranging for their recruitment, training, accommodation, contracts and payment as well as dealing with disciplinary cases.

 A large part of your work is to build the capacity of these local staff as well as ensure safe and fair working conditions.